openedx/frontend-platform/README.md

 When making changes to frontend-platform, be sure to manually run the included example app located in `./example`.
 The example app includes 2 routes to test for both unauthenticated and authenticated users.
 To start the example app, run `npm start` from the root directory.

 If you want to test changes to frontend-platform against a micro-frontend locally, follow the directions here: https://github.com/edx/frontend-build#local-module-configuration-for-webpack

+To be able to run or test _without the need of having LMS in the background_.
+You can set the `FAKE_AUTH` env variable to `true`, in the `env.development` file.
+This will override the auth service flow, so there would be no need to run a backend service.